Backgammon in the round

 3. Seek legal protection and sell the rights to the patent to a manufacturer.

 As a problem solving designer, I wasn't satisfied with option 1 - I might later regret not pursuing marketing the board.
 Option number 2 would earn me the most money but it would require a great deal of time and money invested - for molds, manufacturing, warehousing, etc. Option 3 was the most feasible.
-I met with a patent attorney who began the process of legal protection.
+I met with a patent attorney, Ken Glaser, who began the process of legal protection.
 He conducted a patent search at the US Patent and Trademark Office in Washington DC.
 He discovered some products using a round game board.
 We couldn't patent that but we could patent the particular design of this board.
 So, on January 28, 1976, he filed for a US Design Patent on a round backgammon board.
+The patent was issued on November 8, 1977.

 Finding a manufacturer